GeorchPz/photokinetic_particle_tracking/README.md

 # Photokinetic Particle Tracking

 This repository contains tools for tracking, analysing, and visualizing particles in video recordings, with a focus on photokinetic response experiments.
+Developed during a Prácticas Externas (curricular internship) at the [IMEDEA](https://imedea.uib-csic.es/en/) (Mediterranean Institute for Advanced Studies), affiliated with the Universitat de les Illes Balears and the CSIC.
+The work was carried out under the supervision of Marco Polin, focusing on research topics at the intersection of physics and biology.

 ## Overview